Server lifecycle

 server lifecycle

-Administrator can interact with the server states.
-He can do so by accessing the server page, going to the Server status section and pressing the desired buttons.
-From here, the server can be moved into available, unavailable, used, defective or removed_from_rack
+Administrators can interact with the server states.
+They can do so by accessing the server page, going to the Server status section and pressing the desired buttons.
+From here, the server can be moved into available, unavailable, defective or removed_from_rack You should not, in normal circumstances move a server to Used or from Used to another state unless the server is defective or decommissioned.

 server lifecycle